How To Design Your Best Full Marathon Training Plan

 So start to schedule the running workouts.

-XI.
 Schedule your workouts every two weeks

 Unfortunately, most people overcomplicate the planning.

 There’s no way of predicting your fitness level in 2, 3, or 6 months from now.